wp-plugins/https-redirection/readme.txt

 == Description ==

-After you install SSL certificate on your site you want to use the "HTTPS" URL of your webpages.
+After you install SSL certificate on your site, you want to use the "HTTPS" URL of your webpages.

 You want to force search engines to index your HTTPS version of the webpage(s).